|

 -

-On the other
+On

-hand, rapid temperature drops were frequently
+the other hand, rapid temperature drops

-observed after initiation of cold pack treatment,
+of cold pack treatment, with results

-with results differing among the subjects.
+differing among the subjects.
 The

-drop in temperature did not exhibit a single pattern,
+drop in temperature did not exhibit a

-and the pattern differed over time.
-We believe
+single pattern, and the pattern differed

-that the uneven cooling results from inadequate
+uneven cooling results from inadequate

 fixation of cold packs to the skin surface.
 Moreover, cold